 IIS, or “Internet Information Services,” is a high-performance web server developed and maintained by Microsoft.
 It’s been developed in close relation to the actual Windows software made by Microsoft.

 It’s an integral part of the Windows NT family, even though it is not active by default.
-Due to it being tightly integrated with the operating system it is relatively easy to administer and manage.
+As it’s tightly integrated with the operating system, it is relatively easy to administer and manage.

 Last but not least:

 Despite serving a significant chunk of the internet, GWS is considered to be one of the most guarded components of Google’s online infrastructure.
 So, relatively little is known about how it actually works.
-But it does, and that is all that matters.
+But it does, and that’s all that matters.

 What Is the Most Used Web Server?